 RCMedia offers a full range of photographic manipulation and enhancement services.
 We've been offering support services for professional studios and labs and on line for more than two decades.

 The quality of a digital image file is tied to it's "resolution" or how many dots per inch (DPI) will display the final image upon output.
 Of course the more dots, the sharper and more clear the result.

-And so to get the best quality from our services, we ask that when you supply us with your digital file from which to work, that you consider the file you’re sending us.
-Do NOT expect that a file that is on your cell phone, for example, will be a high enough quality for your job.
-We DO however realize that sometimes, getting to a high resolution file is not convenient, and we are more than happy to work with whatever you may have as long as you understand the limitations that go with it.
+And so to get the best quality from our services, we ask that when you supply us with your digital file from which to work, that you consider the file you're sending us.
+Do NOT expect that a file that is on your cell phone, for example, will be optimal for your job.
+We DO however realize that sometimes, getting to a high resolution file is not convenient or possible, and we are more than happy to work with whatever you may have as long as you understand the limitations that go with it.
 If you have any questions or concerns, feel free to contact me.

 If you have a question about any of this, feel free to contact me.